-- contributions that are due to TRS based upon the payroll schedule the employer has submitted to TRS, referred to as "Pay period contributions." - payments due to TRS that are shown on the monthly online Employer Bill, referred to as "Billed amounts."
+- contributions that are due to TRS based upon the pay-period report and payroll schedule the employer has submitted to TRS through Gemini, referred to as "Pay-period contributions."
+Refer to the Payroll Schedule Slide Show. - payments due to TRS that are shown on the monthly online Employer Bill, (referred to as "Billed amounts") and in the Invoices section of Gemini.

-Pay period contributions
+Pay-period contributions